 Note: You should you the above word considering the setting: formal and informal.
 Avoid saying anything that may sound offensive.

 How to Talk about Someone’s HEIGHT

 Height is one of the very common features of someone’s outer look.
-You can easily describe someone’s appearance just by saying whether s/he is tall, short, or of medium height.
+You can easily describe someone’s appearance by saying whether s/he is tall, short, or medium height.
 There are a limited number of adjectives that you can use to talk about someone’s height.
 Here are some example sentences describing someone’s height.

 - The candidate was very short but stout.

 - He is of average height.

 The complexion is the color of someone’s skin.
 To describe someone’s physical appearance, you talk about their skin tone.

 But remember!
 Don’t say anything that may promote racism and sound offensive or humiliating.
 The purpose of talking about someone’s complexion has to be only to describe their appearance, not to talk about their racial identity.